ANTINO KIM

 [5] Kim, A., Moravec, P., and Dennis, A., "Combating Fake News on Social Media with Source Ratings: The Effects of User and Expert Reputation Ratings."
 Journal of Management Information Systems, Vol. 36, No. 3, pp. 931-968 (2019).

-This research investigates the effectiveness of source rating systems in combating fake news on social media platforms.
+Abstract Summary: This research investigates the effectiveness of source rating systems in combating fake news on social media platforms.
 We compared user-generated ratings with expert-provided ratings to understand their relative impact on news credibility assessment.
 Our findings reveal important design considerations for implementing effective source rating systems that can help users identify reliable information sources.

 View Publication